Adam Duvall Preview, Player Props: Red Sox vs. Orioles

 Adam Duvall At The Plate

-- Duvall has had at least one RBI in 42.7% of his games this season (32 of 75), with two or more RBI 11 times (14.7%).
-He has also accounted for three or more of his team's runs in six contests.
+- Duvall has driven in a run in 32 games this year (42.1%), including 11 games with more than one RBI (14.5%).
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.